 Users can head over to the Windows Update window -> search for Windows Update and look for new files for Vulkan libraries.
 If it is available, then it will be downloaded and installed by the Windows Update service.

 As graphics card manufacturers use Vulkan runtimes API libraries like Nvidia and AMD, they generally provide their graphics driver with Vulkan runtime libraries inbuilt.

-The official Vulkan Driver support page for Nvidia contains Vulkan libraries for different GPU, and it gives very detailed information about Vulkan version number, compatibility list, beta releases & talks more about Nvidia GPU’s built of Turing, Volta, Pascal, Maxwell (first and second generation) and Kepler based architecture.
+The official Vulkan Driver support page for Nvidia contains Vulkan libraries for different GPU, and it gives very detailed information about the version number, compatibility list, beta releases & talks more about Nvidia GPU’s built of Turing, Volta, Pascal, Maxwell (first and second generation) and Kepler based architecture.

-For AMD based graphics card there is no official page to download Vulkan libraries and install them separately.
+For AMD based graphics cards there is no official page to download Vulkan libraries and install them separately.
 Hence, to install Vulkan runtime API libraries to enhance gameplay or interactive media applications experience AMD users must download and install the complete driver package for the card and install.